-Note: The figure plots the yearly average uncorrected synthetic control estimates of the independence dividend (hollow circles), as defined in equation (10A), against the corresponding trend difference-in-difference (triangles), triple-difference (circles) and pure (diamonds) estimates related to equations (1), (2) and (4).
-95% confidence intervals of the trend-demeaned and triple-difference independence dividend are robust against heteroskedasticity and serial correlation at the country level.
-Bootstrapped confidence interval of the pure independence dividend based on 250 replications.
+Note: The figure plots the yearly average uncorrected synthetic control estimates of the independence dividend (hollow dots), as defined in equation (10A), against the corresponding trend difference-in-difference (triangles), triple-difference (squares) and pure (diamonds) estimates related to equations (10A), (1), (2) and (4).
+Block-bootstrapped 95% confidence intervals are based on 500 iterations and are robust against heteroskedasticity, serial correlation at the country level and estimation uncertainty in individual independence dividend estimates.
 The number of years after secession is indicated on the horizontal axis.